Warths/Rocksmith-Scene-Switcher/README.md

 Python program that uses Rocksniffer and OBS Web Socket to automatically switch your OBS Studio scene depending on Rocksmith state.

 # New Features!

-(Can we say "new" if it's the first release ?"
+Can we say "new" if it's the first release though ?

   - Supports pausing the game and navigating throught sections
   - Support blacklisting scene from switching (to lock Switcher's depending on the current scene)